ono-midori/ono-midori.github.io/techs/linuxmm.md

 - `unsigned long __get_free_pages(unsigned int gfp_mask, unsigned int order)`: Allocate 2<sup>order</sup> number of pages and return a virtual address
 - `struct page * __get_dma_pages(unsigned int gfp_mask, unsigned int order)`: Allocate 2<sup>order</sup> number of pages from the DMA zone and return a struct page

-Allocations are always for a specified order, 0 in the case where a single page is required.
+*Allocations are always for a specified order,* 0 in the case where a single page is required.
 If a free block cannot be found of the requested order, a higher order block is split into two buddies.
 One is allocated and the other is placed on the free list for the lower order.
-Figure 6.2 shows where a 2<sup>4</sup> block is split and how the buddies are added to the free lists until a block for the process is available.
+The figure shows where a 2<sup>4</sup> block is split and how the buddies are added to the free lists until a block for the process is available.

 ![](./pics/understand-html030.png)

-When the block is later freed, the buddy will be checked.
+*When the block is later freed, the buddy will be checked.
 If both are free, they are merged to form a higher order block and placed on the higher free list where its buddy is checked and so on.
 If the buddy is not free, the freed block is added to the free list at the current order.
 During these list manipulations, interrupts have to be disabled to prevent an interrupt handler manipulating the lists while a process has them in an inconsistent state.
-This is achieved by using an interrupt safe spinlock.
+This is achieved by using an interrupt safe spinlock.*

-The second decision to make is which memory node or pg_data_t to use.
-Linux uses a node-local allocation policy which aims to use the memory bank associated with the CPU running the page allocating process.
-Here, the function `_alloc_pages()` is what is important as this function is different depending on whether the kernel is built for a UMA (function in `mm/page_alloc.c`) or NUMA (function in `mm/numa.c`) machine.
+*The second decision to make is which memory node or `pg_data_t` to use.
+Linux uses a node-local allocation policy which aims to use the memory bank associated with the CPU running the page allocating process.* Here, the function `_alloc_pages()` is what is important, as this function is different depending on whether the kernel is built for a UMA (function in `mm/page_alloc.c`) or NUMA (function in `mm/numa.c`) machine.

-Regardless of which API is used, `__alloc_pages()` in `mm/page_alloc.c` is the heart of the allocator.
+Regardless of which API is used, *`__alloc_pages()` in `mm/page_alloc.c` is the heart of the allocator.
 This function, which is never called directly, examines the selected zone and checks if it is suitable to allocate from based on the number of available pages.
-If the zone is not suitable, the allocator may fall back to other zones.
-The order of zones to fall back on are decided at boot time by the function `build_zonelists()` but generally `ZONE_HIGHMEM` will fall back to `ZONE_NORMAL` and that in turn will fall back to `ZONE_DMA`.
-If number of free pages reaches the pages_low watermark, it will wake **kswapd** to begin freeing up pages from zones and if memory is extremely tight, the caller will do the work of **kswapd** itself.
+If the zone is not suitable, the allocator may fall back to other zones.* The order of zones to fall back on are decided at boot time by the function `build_zonelists()` but generally `ZONE_HIGHMEM` will fall back to `ZONE_NORMAL` and that in turn will fall back to `ZONE_DMA`.
+If number of free pages reaches the `pages_low` watermark, it will wake **kswapd** to begin freeing up pages from zones and if memory is extremely tight, the caller will do the work of **kswapd** itself.

 ![](./pics/understand-html031.png)